William O. Harbach: Early life and education

-Born on October 12, 1919 to Otto Abels Harbach and Ella Smith Dougal Harbach, William Otto Harbach began life in New York City.
+Born on October 12, 1919, to Otto Abels Harbach and Ella Smith Dougal Harbach, William Otto Harbach began life in New York City.
 His brother Robert (Bob) was born in February, 1921.
-The family moved to Mamaroneck, New York when he was six years old.
+The family moved to Mamaroneck, New York, when he was six years old.
 His father was known as the "Dean of American Librettists," and penned tunes including Smoke Gets in Your Eyes.

 Harbach attended the Horace Mann School's kindergarten and Pelham Day School.
 He spent five years at the Choate School (now Choate Rosemary Hall) where he met John F. Kennedy and Alan Jay Lerner.
 Harbach spent one year preparing for college at the Hun School of Princeton, after which he was accepted at Brown University.
 He spent one year at Brown before enlisting in the Coast Guard.
-In the spring 1946, after his military service, he was a student at The Neighborhood Playhouse.

-Film career

-MGM signed Harbach as a stock player during 1945–1947.
-He appeared in Good News with June Allyson and Peter Lawford; Killer McCoy > with Mickey Rooney; On an Island with You with Jimmy Durante, Esther Williams and Peter Lawford; and Song of the Thin Man with Jayne Meadows.
-A strike causing the studios to cut costs led to the elimination of stock players at MGM in 1947.

 Television career

 After a brief stint managing the nightclub acts Kay Thompson and the Williams Brothers, Harbach got an entry-level job in 1948 as editor at the NBC New York Studio.
-He spliced 35 mm film to add commercials and station breaks.
 Three years later he was offered the position of producer for a new show, the "Knickerbocker Beer Show".
+The show starred Steve Allen, who did not like the producer that had been assigned to the show.
+Harbach replaced him and the two became an award-winning team and followed their work on The Tonight Show with The Steve Allen Show, a variety series.
+During this time, he developed a partnership with Nick Vanoff, with whom he continued a personal and professional relationship and friendship until Vanoff's death in 1991.
+Harbach and Vanoff produced the acclaimed variety show The Hollywood Palace from 1964 to 1970, as well as multiple specials.

+Harbach's other producing credits include: